eco619/engineering-docs/engineering-principles/architectural-decision-record-standard.md

     ↓
 Implementation
     ↓
-Verification
-    ↓
 Integration
     ↓
-Documentation
+Implementation Verification
     ↓
+Baseline Testing
+    ↓
 Continuous Evolution
 ```

+Documentation occurs throughout the engineering lifecycle and preserves the decisions, validation, implementation findings, verification results, testing results, and architectural evolution produced during each phase.

 An ADR will commonly originate during Question, Architecture, or Responsibility when a significant architectural choice must be established.

 An ADR may also become necessary during a later phase if new engineering evidence demonstrates that an established architectural responsibility or boundary should be reconsidered.

-The discovery of an issue during Implementation, Verification, or Integration does not automatically invalidate an earlier architectural decision.
+The discovery of an issue during Implementation, Integration, Implementation Verification, or Baseline Testing does not automatically invalidate an earlier architectural decision.
 The issue should first be evaluated to determine whether it concerns the architecture itself or the implementation of that architecture.

 ---